oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 Please refer to [Appendix A](AppendixA.md) for some assistance with using Putty if you are unfamiliar with it\.

-Please refer to [Appendix B](AppendixB.md) if you would prefer to use the Chrome secure shell extension
+Please refer to [Appendix B](AppendixB.md) if you would prefer to use the Chrome secure shell extension.

 ### Download & Install the Fn project CLI